kreauniv/comp308/source/lambda.rst

 a fixed point of a function :math:`f(x)` is a value :math:`x` such that :math:`x = f(x)`.

-One simple first step we can take is to pass the function itself as an extra argument when invoking it.
-Once we have the function value inside, we can again pass it to itself to repeat the process like this --
+However, our :rkt:`cheat` function is not of much use though it captures the essentials of the algorithm.
+We called it "cheat" because to get the :rkt:`sqrt/rec` function from it, you have to pass it to it in the first place, which seems to defeat the point.
+What we really want is for the whole machinery of the :rkt:`(λ (n xk eps) ...)` part of :rkt:`cheat` to be available in place of :rkt:`f` when we're calling it.
+Since :rkt:`cheat` is fully defined (we do not refer to it recursively), what if we could just pass it to itself as an argument (bound to :rkt:`f`)?

+Another way to ask that question is "what if we just had an extra argument to :rkt:`sqrt` function and we just passed :rkt:`sqrt` itself in its place -- like this --

 .. code-block:: racket